redwebcreation/nest/README.md

 Your configuration is stored in a git repository.
 It can either be a local repository (not implemented yet, on roadmap) or a remote repository.
 The remote option is preferred.

-When first running nest, you must configure the config locator, the algorithm that will retrieve your configuration.
+When first running nest, you must set up the config locator, the algorithm that will retrieve your configuration.

-You may do so by running `nest configure` or alternatively `nest rcfg` (rcfg means reconfigure).
+You may do so by running `nest setup` or alternatively `nest rcfg` (rcfg means reconfigure).

 `git` must be installed on your system.
 If your configuration is stored remotely, you must be able to clone the repository using SSH.